proceduralist/live-poll/README.md

 ## Using it

 1. **Save the file first.** The session code (and QR code) comes from the file's identity — an unsaved deck gives every slide its own temporary code.
-2. **Sign in** inside the widget with the presenter account from step 1.6.
+2. **Sign in** inside the widget with the presenter account from step 1.4.
 You only need to do this when PowerPoint forgets the session (it usually remembers).
-3. **Name the session.** The **Session name** field at the top names the whole presentation (it defaults to the filename).
+3. **Name the session.** Click the **⚙ gear** near the widget's top-right corner to open session settings.
+The **Session name** field names the whole presentation (it defaults to the filename).
 Voters see it on their phones and it becomes the session's title on their **My results** page — pick something memorable like the talk's title.
+The theme picker lives here too.
 4. **Build:** insert Live Poll on any slide you want a question on (one question per slide).
 Type the question and answer choices.
 To make it a quiz question, pick the **Correct answer** from the dropdown — leave it on "No correct answer" for a plain poll.
 Click **Save question**.
 Resize/position the box like any other object.
-Pick a **Theme** once — it applies everywhere.
 5. **Present:** start the slideshow.
 When a poll slide appears, the box turns into a live bar chart with a QR code.
 The audience scans it once — after that, their phones follow along automatically as you move between poll slides.
 6. **Reveal the answer:** once you're happy with the responses, click the **Reveal answer** button on the slide itself (next to the vote total).
 Voting closes, the correct choice gets a ✓ on screen, and every phone shows whether its vote was right.
 Click again (**Reopen voting**) to undo.
 On plain polls the button reads **Close voting** instead.
-7. **Re-presenting to a new crowd?** Back in edit mode, click **🔄 New audience — reset all votes** at the bottom of any poll widget (click twice to confirm).
-Every count returns to 0, voting reopens, revealed answers are hidden again, and everyone can vote once more.
+7. **Re-presenting to a new crowd?** Back in edit mode, open the **⚙ gear** settings in any poll widget and click **🔄 New audience — reset all votes** (click twice to confirm).
+Every count in the presentation returns to 0, voting reopens, revealed answers are hidden again, and everyone can vote once more.
 Questions are untouched.
 8. **Control remotely (optional):** open `https://YOUR-URL/host.html?s=SESSIONCODE` on your phone or a second screen to open/close voting or reset individual questions.
 The session code is shown in the widget while editing.
+Sign in with the presenter account to use the control buttons — the database ignores control commands from anyone else.

 ## For the audience